Exhibitions

 Common interpretations often describe Jezebel as the queen who dominates her husband, persuading him to do evil.
 These interpretations have been reassessed over time.
 Reflecting on the character, Lawrence Weiner did not align himself with simplistic views.
 He preferred to emphasize the ambiguity and possible divergences between subjective interpretations.

-exhibition: the distance between you and stanley brouwn each time you remember this sentence_zdb
+the distance between you and stanley brouwn each time you remember this sentence_zdb

 org. deyson gilbert